 Hike the Elwha River with us for a year-round adventure!

 Imagine hiking on a culturally and historically significant river with a knowledgeable guide who was once a member of the Elwha River Wildlife Research Team.
 Adventure Elwha River hikes can be modified from easy to challenging by adjusting length and elevation gain.
 Unlike the Elwha Dam Removal Tour, your adventure Elwha River hike will focus more on hiking and less on visiting multiple sites related to dam removal.
-However, we can certainly discuss Elwha Dam removal and the resulting restoration while hiking.
-The entire ecosystem is in process of transforming thanks to the input of salmon and movement of sediment and woody debris.

 April - May Elwha River hikes